borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 this option in the `hooks:` section of your configuration.

-With this hook in place, borgmatic creates a PagerDuty event for your service whenever backups fail.
-Specifically, if an error occurs during a `create`, `prune`, `compact`, or `check` action, borgmatic sends an event to PagerDuty before the `on_error` hooks run.
-Note that borgmatic does not contact PagerDuty when a backup starts or ends without error.
+With this hook in place, borgmatic creates a PagerDuty event for your service whenever backups fail, but only when any of the `create`, `prune`, `compact`, or `check` actions are run.
+Note that borgmatic does not contact PagerDuty when a backup starts or when it ends without error.

 You can configure PagerDuty to notify you by a [variety of mechanisms](https://support.pagerduty.com/docs/notifications) when backups